ChiaHaoCheng/ChiaHaoCheng/README.md

-## Hi there 👋
+## Hi there, I'm Chia-Hao Cheng👋

-- Education:
+## Education:
-  NTHD M.S. in Statistics and NDHU B.S. in Applied Mathematics.
+  - M.S. in Statistics and B.S. in Applied Mathematics.

-- Skills:
-  **Modeling**: (Generalized) Linear Model, Statistical Machine Learning, Reliability Statistical analysis, Statistical quality control, Contingency analysis, Multivariate analysis, probabilistic model.
-  **Programming**: R, Python, MySQL.
+I am a new graduate from NTHU STAT.
+Currently, I am trying to find opportunities in **statistics**, **Mathematical Modeling** or **data science**.

+🌱 I’m currently learning myself to improve **Data Science Skills**, like MySQL, Python, PyTorch, etc.